-On Monday July 23, on Democracy Now!, Amy Goodman interviewed Martha Hennessy and Carmen Trotta, two of the five Kings Bay Plowshares activists.
+On Monday July 23, on Democracy Now!, Amy Goodman interviewed Martha Hennessy and Carmen Trotta, two of the seven Kings Bay Plowshares activists.
 Watch or listen to this excellent interview or read the transcript HERE.

 An excerpt: “We look at the resistance against nuclear weapons here in the United States.
 On April 4, 2018—-the 50th anniversary of Martin Luther King’s assassination—-seven Catholic Plowshares activists secretly entered Naval Submarine Base Kings Bay in Georgia, one of the largest nuclear submarine bases in the world.
 They were armed with just hammers, crime scene tape, baby bottles containing their own blood, and an indictment charging the U.S. government for crimes against peace.
 Their goal was to symbolically disarm the nuclear weapons at the base, which is home to at least six nuclear ballistic missile submarines.
 Each submarine carries 20 Trident thermonuclear weapons.